 Around this time, we took a break from the live performance action to head into the media tent for a last-minute interview opportunity.
 Unfortunately, due to a few unpredictable circumstances, the interview was not able to happen.
 The good news for me, however, was that I got to experience my first trip behind the scenes.
 It definitely felt surreal and cool to be part of “the industry” so-to-speak, and be able to hang around and mingle with the actual musicians themselves.
 An unintentional comical moment happened when Gwar came by to do a photo shoot right next to our table and gave us a front row view of their pants-less, thong-clad backsides as they posed for pics in their costumes.

-Getting back to the action, we caught the end portion of Jonathan Davis’ set on the Monster Stage, mostly from the VIP big screen since the crowd had filled up so much by that point there was no use trying to get stage-side.
+Getting back to the action, we caught the end portion of Jonathan Davis‘ set on the Monster Stage, mostly from the VIP big screen since the crowd had filled up so much by that point there was no use trying to get stage-side.
+For this very reason you’ve really got to praise companies similar to the likes of these that offer Big screen rental in Las Vegas and other areas, imagine trying to watch a small little person perform on a stage from all the way in the back of the crowd.
 The crowd watched on as Davis did his thing while it was apparent that most of the audience was still unfamiliar with his solo material.
 Nevertheless, it was good to see the veteran singer onstage and performing to fans who were there to support him.

 Underoath played next on the Discovery Stage.
 They brought a distinctly different sound than many of the other acts on the bill thus far with more of a modern-style screamo/emo sound.
 For the younger attendees, Underoath definitely resonated well and gave a crisp, solid performance.